FedericoSte/CloudApp/README.md

 ```bash
 pip3 install -r requests.txt
 ```
-**Be careful, use a virtual environment to avoid conflicts with apt packages**
+**Be careful, use a virtual environment to avoid conflicts with apt packages.**

 ## 4. Create the executable file: